willc-code/dev.py/README.md

 # Dev-py 🐍

 it's a common sight in a tech office - quiet with faint smell of coffee, and keyboards clacking away.
 Software Engineers were at it.
 Glued for hours in front of the screen.
 It's what I see on a daily basis.
 The black screen with colourful characters has always been a little intimidating.
-One day, I decided to face my fears, and no longer wanting to feel like an outsider....
+One day, I decided to face my fears, and no longer wanting to feel like an outsider, I decided to take matters into my own hands....

 Welcome!
 This is a personal repository documenting my passion project of learning Python from scratch.
+I wrote my first Python code back in December 2023, but never learned the importance of saving work to GitHub — and somewhere along the way, life got in the way.
+I'm picking it up again now, this time properly with the help of GitHub.

 I have background in tech sales, data analysis and product management.
 Fortunately, I did not study CS or IT in university.
 No prize for guessing my university major.
 So here I am!
 I'm building coding skills to better understand software development and to eventually build tools that solve real business problems.